dk14/wolfram-mega/docs/oracles.md

 Capability can be registered in a database from minimal `BasicOracleCapability` specification.

-Capabilities are signed with  a signature corresponding to original `OracleId` pubkey (root pubkey).
-Capabilities are identified through their own pubkeys - the ones that are used to sign actual service provider commitments and data (see Endpoints).
+Capabilities are **signed** with  a signature corresponding to original `OracleId` pubkey (root pubkey).

+Capabilities are **identified** through their own pubkeys - the ones that are used to sign actual service provider commitments and data (see Endpoints).

->Note: there is a limitation on the maximum length of the message.
+>Note: there is a limitation on the maximum length of the `OracleCapability` message.

 ```ts
 const capabilityPubKey = ...